4EU+PharmacoEpi (advanced course):an integrated 4EU+ Pharmacoepidemiology educational course

 Course delivery

-The second part of the course will be performed online by students in small groups, by writing specific parts of research protocol using the three databases.
+The second part of the course will be performed online by students in small groups, by writing specific parts of research protocol using the four databases.
 A referent teacher will be appointed for each group.
 An access to the Learning Management System of Sorbonne University will be granted to all students, so students will be able to interact together online with an embedded forum and will have access to the recorded lectures.
 Students will have one month to finalize the research protocol.

 Assessment